-Norad Tracks Santa vs Google Santa Tracker: Which tracks Father Christmas best? - Pocket-lint
+Norad Tracks Santa vs Google Santa Tracker: Which tracks Father Christmas best?

-Christmas Eve is this weekend, and that means the big man is almost here to deliver presents.
-There are two really good options for the young and old to keep abreast of the movements of Father Christmas online.
+Christmas is almost upon us and that means the big man is out delivering presents.
+You can keep an eye on him as it does it too.

+There are a few really good options for the young and old to keep abreast of the movements of Father Christmas online.

-One is from NORAD and Microsoft combined, while the other is a rival Santa Tracker from Google.
-Both have their merits, but which should you bookmark to ensure you know exactly when the jolly old fella is going to empty his bulging sack down your chimney?
+Plane Finder is a relative newcomer to the concept.
+It has added Santa's sleigh to its usual aeroplane tracking system, both online and in its iOS and Android apps, and it's worth checking out.
+Also, Sky has its own Santa Tracker on Sky Q in the UK - you can just use your voice to ask "where's Santa?" or "where's Father Christmas?" using the Sky Q remote.

+However, both NORAD and Google have been offering similar services for many years now, and they offer much more than just tracking - including games and other great bonuses.
+But which of them should you bookmark?

 We compared the NORAD Tracks Santa and Google Santa Tracker to see what they have to offer and which is best for tracking Santa.

-What does NORAD Tracks Santa feature?
+What is NORAD Tracks Santa and what does it feature?

 The North American Aerospace Defense Command, or NORAD, has been tracking Santa for over 60 years.
-This year, NORAD has once again released a website that lets you track the big bearded man as he delivers presents around the world.
+NORAD has a website that lets you track the big bearded man as he delivers presents around the world.
 When you go to the website, you can enter Santa's Village to learn about different holiday traditions as well as NORAD and it's ongoing to mission to track Santa.

 NORAD's website looks slightly more dated and not as bright and vibrant or modern as Google's.
 We enjoy that there are cute animations on the homepage, but everything looks a bit cluttered at the same time.
-The highlight to the site is probably the music player at the bottom.
+The highlight of the site is probably the music player at the bottom.
 We also like the Let's Go button placed over the Earth at the top, which brings you directly to Santa's Village.

-It's worth exploring Santa's Village throughout December so you can play new games everyday and listen to Christmas songs.
+It's worth exploring Santa's Village so visit the different aspects and listen to Christmas songs.
 However, if you visit the site on Christmas Eve, you'll immediately see a countdown that's superimposed over animated artwork depicting the Earth orbited by satellites.
 And, of course, mounted at the very top is the North Pole, home of Santa and his little helpers.

-You can access NORAD through its website and apps for Windows, Android, and iOS.
+You can access NORAD through its website and apps for Android and iOS.
 They're free to use.

 How NORAD tracks Santa:

 It's important to remember that NORAD and Google usually position Father Christmas at different places, and that's because they use different methods to track Santa.
 It's also because Santa tends to moves so fast that he's hard to pinpoint!
 Once you spot him in one location, he jumps to the next in an instant.
-From the web browser, NORAD automatically takes you to a 3D view of where Santa’s was now flying.
+From the web browser, NORAD automatically takes you to a 3D view of where Santa is flying.

 At the bottom of that screen, you'll see an estimate of number of gifts delivered.
 You can also see where Santa was last seen and where he's heading to next.
 You can click and drag with your mouse to rotate the view, as well as use keyboard buttons in the top right corner to zoom in and out.
 Furthermore, you could use 2D/3D button in the top left to get a 2D-view of the world.